Example Daily Routine

 The children wash their hands and serve their own delicious lunch with the help from our educators.

-Sleepy children get cosy for a nap in the sleep area with soft music and the other children gather together for quiet time or a story.
+Sleepy children get cosy for a nap in the sleeping area with soft music and the other children gather together for quiet time or a story.

 The garden opens again for free flow play indoors and outside.